 His thorough grounding in taxidermy lends authority to his designs.
 But the technique that evolved out of his knowledge of anatomy gives his work spontaneity, setting it outside the realm of mere duplication of an animal’s image.
 Infusing each design is personality—a combination of the sculptor’s and the subject’s.
 This spirit, the feeling the work imparts to the viewer, is the hallmark of an Ostermiller sculpture.

-Dan Ostermiller is represented by Claggett/Rey Gallery, Vail, Colorado; Nedra Matteucci Gallery, Santa Fe, New Mexico; and Wood River Fine Arts, Ketchum, Idaho.
+Dan Ostermiller is represented by Claggett/Rey Gallery, Vail, Colorado; Nedra Matteucci Galleries, Santa Fe, New Mexico; and Wood River Fine Arts, Ketchum, Idaho.

 Back to Artists and Artwork